OH GOSH. The new Saint Seiya Netflix remake is seriously …

 As for the original Shun being an emblem of gender equality, etc, well, did that really happen, or was it purely a fan thing?
 Forgive me for saying this, I’ve supported gender equality my whole life but never once did I looked at Andromeda Shun that way.

 I’ll add that my worldview about gender equality was never influenced by Shun too.
 Favourite Manga series in the past it might have been for me, end of the day, it’s but a fantasy story.
 In other words, I don’t look to it to shape my world-views.
-Frankly, I don’t think you should too.
+Frankly, I don’t think anyone should too.